 The Process Tasks section is where the main components of a process exist.
 While each section can be complex, the Process Tasks section needs the most work to build effectively and accurately.
 This section sets what builds each step, the various outcomes within those steps, and establishes actions that can start the following step(s), service dates and process stage changes.
 Within this section, you will encounter task settings, outcomes, actions and predecessors.

 Like the main process, each process task will allow you to set standards for the overall assignment within the task settings.
-This is established with the same definitions as the process assignment where it is assigned to either a specific person, team or servicing team member based on the relationship to the entity or owner.
+This is established with the same definitions as the process assignment where it is assigned to either a specific person, queue or servicing team member based on the relationship to the entity or owner.
 The Due Date Interval within task settings establishes the number of days between creating the task and its due date.
 With this interval established the system will calculate the due date of the task automatically.

 Rather than having all process tasks begin at process creation, tasks can be suppressed to begin at a later time triggered by action through the use of the Suppress At Launch checkbox.
 With this checkbox enabled the task will need an action to establish its creation in the workflow.
 Also similarly to the main process, the underlying tasks can be set to have their immediate status set before any team members push it forward through the Status field.
 Within task settings, the Priority field presents us with the option of adding a "high," "normal" or "low" priority to help team members understand the general importance of completing this item.